Go Back

 • In a large mixing bowl, whisk together dry ingredients: gfJules Flour; yeast granules**; sugar; potato flakes; and salt.

 • In a separate bowl, stir egg to mix.
-Add to it seltzer water/milk*, olive oil and apple cider vinegar, then pour into the dry mixture while stirring or using the paddle attachment on a stand mixer at low speed.
+Add to it liquid ingredient*, olive oil and apple cider vinegar, then pour into the dry mixture while stirring or using the paddle attachment on a stand mixer at low speed.

-• Using an oiled 2" scoop, place 8-9 dough balls into the prepared pan: one or two in the middle of the pan and the others evenly spaced around it.
+• Using a 2 inch scoop, place 8-9 dough balls into the prepared pan: one or two in the middle of the pan and the others evenly spaced around it.
 I find it is easier to remove the dough smoothly if you first wet the scoop with water or oil well before filling with dough.
-For even smoother rolls, roll each ball gently in more gfJules Gluten Free Flour first.
+OR roll each ball gently in more gfJules Gluten Free Flour first.

-• Dip your fingertips or a rubber spatula into warm water and smooth the tops of the rolls, continuing to re-wet as needed so the dough doesn't stick to the spatula or your fingers.
+• If needed, dip your fingertips or a rubber spatula into warm water and smooth the tops of the rolls, continuing to re-wet as needed so the dough doesn't stick to the spatula or your fingers.

-• Cover lightly with parchment paper or wax paper and allow to rise for 20-25 minutes, or until the rolls have doubled in size to crowd one another but don’t have a lot of little holes showing from too quick of a rise.
+• Cover lightly with parchment paper and allow to rise for 20 minutes.
 If your kitchen is cool, a good place to rise these is to turn your oven on to 200ºF and then turn it off when it has come to temperature.
 Place the rolls in the oven after it is turned off.

-• Once the oven has come to temperature, place the rolls (uncovered) into the oven and reduce the oven temperature to 350°F.
+• Once the oven has come to temperature, place the rolls (uncovered) into the oven and reduce the oven temperature to 325°F convection.
+If your oven doesn't have convection, use 350℉ -- the rolls will not be as browned.

-• Bake for approximately 22 minutes.
+• Bake for approximately 20-22 minutes.
 The tops of the rolls should be golden, a toothpick inserted into a roll should come out with only dry crumbs, and the internal temperature of the dough should be 195°F or higher.
-If the rolls are not browning enough during the bake, you can take a stick of butter or vegan butter and rub gently over the tops of the rolls before the bake time is through.

 Video